tscholze/swift-multiplatform-fardal/README.md

 > This sample for an inventory app is used to explore the possiblities of a pure vanilla Swift, SwiftUI, SwiftData and CoreML based application.
 > Currently it is in active development and works as a playground for myself.
 Please do not use it.

+## Information
+Due to the always breaking `SwiftData` information management and the lack of a proper community in context of more than a ToDo app, this repository is currently on hold.

  ## Build status

 |Service|Status|